 These are what the body uses to perform every minuscule operation we need to live and function properly.

 From hormones to brain signals and function, micronutrients will keep us functioning properly.
 These micro-nutrients are only found in whole foods, the closer to nature the better.

 Why Calories Don’t Matter

-The reason that I believe that counting calories is not important is no doubt complicated.
+The reason that I believe that counting calories are not important is no doubt complicated.

-For one, did you know that by law the information listed on a nutrition facts panel are allowed to be up to 20% incorrect?
+For one, did you know that by law the information listed on a nutrition facts panel is allowed to be up to 20% incorrect?
+Why?

 If you follow a 1,200 calorie diet, which is far too low for anybody, your body will not be able to lose weight.
 I promise you that.

 Your body will react as if it were starving – because it is.
 It will hold onto every last calorie and paste it right onto your hips, butt, and thighs.

 You will feel hungry and deprived and miserable.
 I don’t ever suggest anyone drop below 1,500 calories per day even if your goal is weight loss.

 What I really want you to take away from this is that it is not how many calories you consume, it is what makes up those calories is critically important.